OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 rect(random(width), random(height),50,50);
 ```

 Try to add a few rectangles by repeating that last line, and see how they color merge depending on the alpha value you use.
-You can already realise that some range of alpha create better results than others.
+You can already realize that some range of alpha create better results than others.

 ##e) Adding dynamism##